bamadesigner/rock-the-slackbot/README.md

 Rock The Slackbot has filters setup to allow you to tweak each notification before it's sent.
 You can setup a filter for all notifications or drill down by event or specific webhook.

 Each filter passes two arguments:

 1. $notification_pieces - an array containing the webhook URL (the URL for your Slack account) and the payload (all of the information being sent to Slack)
 2. $event_args - an array containing event specific information

+**See *Notification Events* below to learn which information is passed to the filters for each notification event.**

 ### Filter all notifications
     add_filter( 'rock_the_slackbot_notification', 'filter_rock_the_slackbot_notification', 10, 2 );